 Written contract key to successful partnership with contractors

-Last week we hit some of the high points on the formal relationship with someone you hire to work in your home.
-Today we’re going to talk more specifically about the written contract.
+So today we’re going to talk more specifically about the written contract.
 Once again we’ll mention that we are not attorneys and don’t offer legal advice.
-That being said, think of us as an experienced neighbor who has worked with a few contracts over the years.
+That being said, think of us as an experienced neighbor who has worked with many contractors and contracts over the years.

-Your contract should contain the scope of work, any drawings or other specifications (such as a manufacturer’s installation specifications).
-If you’re not capable of doing this, there are construction management firms in the area, including us, who can help you.
+Next, your contract should contain the scope of work, any drawings or other specifications (such as a manufacturer’s installation specifications).
+If you’re not capable of doing this, there are construction management firms, designers and architects in the area, who can help you.

 Dates are also important elements to your contract.
 Time delays may occur, but what do you want to happen when the contractor doesn’t call or show up for a couple weeks or drops off the earth?

 Adjustments to time and penalties for not showing up or not finishing the job in the contract period should be clearly stated.